 What diseases can you develop following toxic exposure at Joint Base Langley-Eustis?

-Exposure to the PFAS in AFFF can result in the development of multiple awful diseases since these chemicals are carcinogenic.
+Exposure to the PFAS in AFFF can result in multiple awful diseases since these chemicals are carcinogenic.
 Veterans throughout the country are seeking financial compensation for the serious health issues they came to struggle with due to toxic exposure at military bases such as Joint Base Langley-Eustis.
 Some of the diseases that exposure to PFAS can lead to are the following.
 Still, to become eligible for compensation, you must have spent at least 1 cumulative year at the military base.

 Therefore, if you or a family member who was stationed with you at Joint Base Langley-Eustis received a diagnosis of cancer, we strongly advise you to contact our law firm whose attorneys will help you file a claim both with the military base and with the VA to obtain the maximum compensation you deserve.